bscranton/bscranton.github.io/dnd2025/chargen.md

 Anything in the rulebook goes.
 Consider how whatever class you pick might be affected by 1980's tech.
 Your wizard can probably pack an uzi.
 Your fighter might still carry a big-ass sword.
 Or maybe a katana.
 Or maybe a monofilament blade.
-Or a bazooka.
+But maybe her backup is a bazooka.
 Whatever.
 Your ranger might have drones instead of actual animals.
 Good luck figuring out how the hell a druid fits into a city run by an oppressive empire and a bunch of megacorps.
+(Let's be real, you're an ecoterrorist.)

 ### Buy gear and shit.